 'There was never a genius without a tincture of madness'-Aristotle

 Undoubtedly, there is a clear and vivid manifestation about the opera that fascinates various people to be enthralled, with its inexplicable incantation.
 Hence, it is a superb display of a pristine art form, in which librettos and musical scores are combined totally in unison, within a theatrical setting that includes the farraginous elements of spoken theatre, acting, scenery, costumes and dance, within that ensemble of performers.
 Yet, there is a human element that is found invisible in the characteristics of the inception of opera that binds the mind to its effects so drastically, and that is the powerful element of absolute madness that confines the mind to an unparalleled Pandora's box.
 Herefore, the madness that I speak of manifests, in the most abhorrent manner feasible to mankind, when the mind is at its most susceptible state of comprehension and cognisance.
-It can fail to distinguish reality from phantasy, and the mind can be so easily manipulated to believe in that phantasy, when it is forever trapped in the echoic sounds of the incessant opera.
+It can fail to distinguish reality from phantasy, and the mind can be so easily manipulated to believe in that phantasy, when it is forever trapped in the echoic sounds of the incessant opera and vengeance.

 The Theatre an der Wien in Vienna, Austria had always been a fascinating attraction of the European aristocracy, where such immemorial history has been attached to its venerable façade, since its distinguishable inception.
 The theatre was located on the Left Wienzeile in the Mariahilf district of the city, and the tale that you will read is about a mysterious composer that once performed, within that haunting theatre years ago.
 His name was Dietrich Weiner, a gifted Austrian prodigy, who the world had never truly known worldwide.
 The world only remembers the renowned Wolfgang Amadeus, Ludwig van Beethoven, George Frideric Handel, Johann Sebastian Bach and Domenico Scarlatti.
 I was educated by him in the fine arts of conviviality, and I had revered his superb compositions of opera that transcended the mélange of the Baroque and Classical periods.
 I revered his spirited panache, amidst the bonhomie that his admirers expressed marvellingly, after his unforgettable renditions and operas.